 Our discussion with the family delved deep from life in Baari village, to life in Mumbai, food in Kolkata, how to build a website and so on.

 We have been to hotels which sell themselves as ‘homestays’.
 We have seen how loosely the word ‘homestay’ is used in the modern hospitality jargon.
-As the demography of experimental travellers is rising, the abuse of the word ‘homestay’ is multiplying.
+As the demography of experiential travel travellers is rising, the abuse of the word ‘homestay’ is multiplying.
 Well, the truth is, the term ‘homestay’ still remains widely unknown and unused by people actually providing the service in the remote corners of the country.

 When arriving at the village, we were unsure of what to expect from these people.
 We were completely aware of the consequences if things go awry.
 Thankfully, in moments like this, we rely on our gut feeling.
 We came as strangers but left as family.
 When you invite a homestay host for having lunch at your residence without any business deals in mind, you know that is called bonding for life.